 A sample of a Feedback Letter that is sent to the team advisers post-contest can be viewed here:

-Having reviewed ABET a-k, the WERC Environmental Design Contest in the current setting applies to items a, b, c, d, e, f, g, h, j, and k.
+The WERC Environmental Design Contest aligns well with ABET items a, b, c, d, e, f, g, h, j, and k.
 Specifically the Design Contest provides outcomes such as critical thinking, quantitative reasoning, interpersonal skills, problem solving, integrating and transferring learning, communication skills, ethical understanding, and current event challenges related to engineering, as well as global issues and challenges.
 The students must be able to design and demonstrate functionality of a complex engineering system in an interdisciplinary manner.
 We believe that the Design Contest also addresses ABET item i as it serves as a technique to energizing the students and inspire life-long learning.

 The Design Contest also provides professional evaluation of the strengths and areas for improvement, feedback and assessment after the contest addressing the ABET feedback requirement.
 Previous teams have successfully submitted their papers and posters from the contest to various conferences and journals for publication.

 The design contest scores are based on the following criteria: